klepas/klepas.org/_posts/2011-04-13-top-10-does-and-donts-of-web-typography.markdown

 <span id="df-logo" class="calloutRight"><img src="/files/images/design-festival-logo-motif.png" alt="An image of the DesignFestival.com logo" title="The DesignFestival.com logo" width="39" height="39" /></span>

-<p class="note">This article was originally written by me for, and published on DesignFestival.com&thinsp;&mdash;&thinsp;<em><a href="http://designfestival.com/top-10-dos-and-donts-of-web-typography" title="DesignFestival.com: Top 10 dos and don&rsquo;ts of Web Typography ">Top 10 dos and don&rsquo;ts of Web Typography </a></em>.
+<p class="note">This article was originally written by me for, and published on DesignFestival.com&thinsp;&mdash;&thinsp;<em><a href="http://designfestival.com/top-10-dos-and-donts-of-web-typography" title="DesignFestival.com: Top 10 dos and don&rsquo;ts of Web Typography">Top 10 dos and don&rsquo;ts of Web Typography</a></em>.
 It has been been republished here with permission.</p>